-The Scottish Premier League played out in a largely predictable fashion at the top and bottom, with Celtic running away with the title and Dundee relegated, despite a stirring late rally.
+The Scottish Premier League played out in a largely predictable fashion at the top and bottom, with and Dundee relegated, despite a stirring late rally.

 Motherwell continued their good form under Stuart McCall to finish SPL runners-up, but there were a few surprises in the chasing pack, with St Johnstone, Inverness Caledonian Thistle and Ross County outperforming their central-belt rivals.

 Only Aberdeen let the side down for the north of the country.

 and there were title wins for Partick Thistle, Queen of the South and Rangers.

 Of course, there were disappointments along the way, with sacked managers paying the price, but the seriously bum note came in Scotland's dismal World Cup qualifying campaign.

 Here is a quick look at the good, bad and the ugly from the 2012-13 campaign.